avodhel/fisholution/README.md

 Don't be eaten and try to complete all fisholution stages.
 After every successfull fisholution your fish will evolve.

 ### Natural Selection Mode:
-Choose a fish between 13 different fishes and stay alive, eat other fishes and try to reach 50 score first to win natural selection.
+Choose a fish between 13 different fishes and stay alive, eat other fishes and try to reach *score limit* first to win natural selection.
 Every fishes are enemy each other on this mode.
 Also there are other dangerous sea creatures, so stay away from them.

 **Good Luck !!!**
 ## ʕ•㉨•ʔ